Jean-Baptiste Lamarck: Biography

 Jean-Baptiste Lamarck was born in Bazentin, Picardy, northern France, as the 11th child in an impoverished aristocratic family.
 (Note: His noble title was chevalier, which is French for knight.)
 Male members of the Lamarck family had traditionally served in the French army.
 Lamarck's eldest brother was killed in combat at the Siege of Bergen op Zoom, and two other brothers were still in service when Lamarck was in his teenaged years.
 Yielding to the wishes of his father, Lamarck enrolled in a Jesuit college in Amiens in the late 1750s.

 After his father died in 1760, Lamarck bought himself a horse, and rode across the country to join the French army, which was in Germany at the time.
 Lamarck showed great physical courage on the battlefield in the Seven Years' War with Prussia, and he was even nominated for the lieutenancy.
 Lamarck's company was left exposed to the direct artillery fire of their enemies, and was quickly reduced to just 14 men—with no officers.
 One of the men suggested that the puny, 17-year-old volunteer should assume command and order a withdrawal from the field; although Lamarck accepted command, he insisted they remain where they had been posted until relieved.
 When their colonel reached the remains of their company, this display of courage and loyalty impressed him so much that Lamarck was promoted to officer on the spot.
 However, when one of his comrades playfully lifted him by the head, he sustained an inflammation in the lymphatic glands of the neck, and he was sent to Paris to receive treatment.
 He was awarded a commission and settled at his post in Monaco.
-There, he encountered Traité des plantes usuelles, a botany book by James Francis Chomel.
+There, he encountered Abrégé de l'histoire des plantes usuelles, a botany book by Pierre-Jean-Baptiste Chomel.

 With a reduced pension of only 400 francs a year, Lamarck resolved to pursue a profession.
 He attempted to study medicine, and supported himself by working in a bank office.
 Lamarck studied medicine for four years, but gave it up under his elder brother's persuasion.
 He was interested in botany, especially after his visits to the Jardin du Roi, and he became a student under Bernard de Jussieu, a notable French naturalist.
 Under Jussieu, Lamarck spent 10 years studying French flora.
 In 1776, he wrote his first scientific essay—a chemical treatise.